Nick Patrick (referee): Deep South Wrestling and World Championship Wrestling (1986–2001)

 After his wrestling career was cut short due to a knee injury, Patrick would help his father out in his promotion, Deep South Wrestling, as an announcer/color commentator.
-In 1988, when Turner Broadcasting bought JCP and renamed it World Championship Wrestling, Patrick was brought in as a referee.
+In 1988, when Turner Broadcasting bought JCP and renamed it World Championship Wrestling (WCW), Patrick was brought in as a referee.
 After Tommy Young retired in November 1989, Patrick became WCW's senior referee.

 When the New World Order (nWo) formed in 1996, he joined and became their official referee.
 He would allow the nWo wrestlers to cheat and he would show a clear bias towards the nWo.
 Because of this, he was forced into a match against Chris Jericho at the World War 3 pay-per-view on November 24, 1996, in Norfolk, Virginia.
 Jericho had one arm tied behind his back and still defeated Patrick.

 Patrick's biggest night with the nWo was refereeing every single match on the nWo Souled Out pay-per-view on January 25, 1997, in Cedar Rapids, Iowa.

 His nWo tenure came to an end at Spring Stampede 1997.
 Scott Hall and Kevin Nash were scheduled to defend the WCW World Tag Team Championship against The Steiner Brothers.
 Due to out-of-ring attacks and such, combined with Hall failing to show for the event, the title match eventually became a singles match between Nash and Rick Steiner.
 Nash was allowed to appoint a referee and he chose Patrick.
 During the match, Nash removed the padding over the turnbuckle and dropped Steiner's face on it.
-However, in a turn of events, Patrick was starting to become visibly uncomfortable with how Nash was treating Steiner, and would soon have a change of heart.
-Fellow nWo associate, Ted DiBiase, also had a change of heart and attempted, with Patrick, to get Nash to stop.
+However, in a turn of events, Patrick was starting to become visibly uncomfortable with how Nash was treating Steiner and would soon have a change of heart.
+Fellow nWo associate Ted DiBiase also had a change of heart and attempted, with Patrick, to get Nash to stop.
 When Nash refused, DiBiase left to get help for Steiner.
 Nash covered an unconscious Steiner and Patrick didn't want to make the 3-count until Nash forced him to, awarding the contest to Nash.
 Patrick then told Nash to stop as he would also leave to get help for Steiner.
 After the match, Nash kept performing the maneuver on Steiner.
 Later that evening, Patrick served as referee for the main event match between nWo member Randy Savage and Diamond Dallas Page, counting a proper pin for Page.
 After the match, Nash came out and attacked Patrick, for all intents and purposes, kicking him out of the nWo.